jtladner/Courses/PracticalComputing/Fall_2018/Hackathons/Round1/Suarez-Esquivel_SNPs/readme.md

 ### Some background

 Brucella is a monophyletic genus of bacteria, that produces a zoonotic disease.
-In animals the infection induces abortion and reduced productiveness; in humans the disease isn known as undulant fever, a debilitation chronic condition frequently under-diagnosed.
+In animals the infection induces abortion and reduced productiveness; in humans the disease is known as undulant fever, a debilitating chronic condition frequently under-diagnosed.
 Humans get infected by contact with reproductive fluids of infected animals, and by consuming unpasteurized milk products.